BioComputingUP/caid2-reference/src/README.md

 predictions in CAID fromat

 ## homology
-Parse the blast output and extract information about the best match.
+Parse the blast output, extract information about the best match and perform optimal pairwise alignments.
-Comparison are between CAID and DisProt "old" data and between CAID and PDB seqres.
+Comparison are between CAID and DisProt "old" and between CAID and PDB seqres.
-The notebook contains instructions about how to run BLAST
+The notebook also contains instructions about how to run BLAST

 # homology_plot
 Generate plots from the output of the homology notebook